Routing and wavelength assignment in hybrid networks with classical and quantum signals: Heuristics

-\item{Quantum Totally Disjoint (QTD):} The algorithm looks for a path between source and destination with not shared links with established quantum channels and uses first fit to allocate a wavelength.
-If no path is found, or the path has not available spectral resources, the connection is lost.
+\item{Quantum Totally Disjoint (QTD):} The algorithm looks for a path between source and destination with no shared links with established quantum channels and uses first fit to allocate a wavelength.
+If no path is found, or the path has not available spectral resources, the connection is blocked.
+The pseudocode for QTD is shown in Algorithm \ref{alg:qtd}.

 \end{itemize}